Solarxy

 - Spatially-anchored review notes that persist beside the model and survive re-exports.

-- Native installs on macOS, Linux, and Windows from a clean, six-crate Rust workspace of roughly 33,000 lines.
+- Native installs on macOS, Linux, and Windows, and the same core compiled to WebAssembly for the browser: a 12-member Rust workspace plus a React front end, roughly 100,000 lines.

 Why Solarxy